 The Reward Foundation

-The idea for The Reward Foundation first crystallised in 2006 when Mary presented a paper on “Sex and Addiction” at the Third International Positive Psychology conference in Portugal.
-The internet was gaining momentum.
+The idea for some kind of foundation to make the research about sexual love and the internet publicly accessible first crystallised in 2006.
+That year Mary presented a paper on “Sex and Addiction” at the Third International Positive Psychology conference in Portugal.
+The internet was gaining strength and students were finding it harder to resist the distraction.
 Streaming pornography became available ‘on tap’ from 2007 onwards.
-Mary and colleagues started to monitor the developments and issues related to health, relationships and criminality over the coming years.
+Mary and colleagues started to monitor the developments and issues related to health, relationships and criminality over the subsequent years.
 It was clear that the general public, influencers and decision makers needed easy access to the science that was beginning to emerge about the impact of the internet on our behaviour and life goals.

 Technology Entertainment and Design (TED)

 The TED concept is based on “ideas worth sharing” and is an educational platform available both as live talks and online.
-In 2012, Mary co-organised the first TEDx Glasgow event.
+Mary attended TED Global in Edinburgh in 2011 and shortly thereafter was invited to co-organise the first TEDx Glasgow event in 2012.
 She invited Gary Wilson to share the latest findings about the impact of online pornography on the brain in a talk called “The Great Porn Experiment”.
-That talk has been viewed over 8.7 million times so far and been translated into 18 languages.
+That talk has been viewed almost 9 million times so far and been translated into 18 languages.
 As a result of the information presented, thousands of people have stated on porn recovery websites that the talk inspired them to quit porn.
 They have reported that their sexual health and emotional problems began to diminish or disappear when they stopped using porn.
 Their lives and relationships have flourished.
 To help spread the word, Mary set up The Reward Foundation on 23rd June 2014 along with her husband Dr. Darryl Mead.
-Gary Wilson has since expanded his popular TEDx talk into an excellent book called Internet Pornography and the Emerging Science of Addiction.
+Gary Wilson has since expanded his popular TEDx talk into an excellent book called Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction.

 Awards and Engagement